 Pension Benefits - Retirement benefits are paid from the Plan to covered MTA Metro-North Railroad, MTA Staten Island Railway and post - 1987 MTA Long Island Rail Road employees as service retirement allowances or early retirement allowances.
 A participant is eligible for a service retirement allowance upon termination if the participant satisfied both age and service requirement.
-A participant is eligible for an early retirement allowance upon termination if the participant has attained age fifty-five and completed at least ten years of credited service.
-Terminated participants with five or more years of credited service who are eligible for a deferred vested benefit are not eligible to receive a service retirement allowance or early retirement allowance.
-Deferred vested benefits are payable on an unreduced basis on the first day of the month following the participant sixty-second birthday.
+A participant is eligible for a service retirement allowance upon termination if the participant is eligible for an early retirement allowance upon termination if the participant satisfied both age and service requirements.
+A participant is eligible for an early retirement allowance upon termination if the participant satisfied both age and service requirements.
+A participant is eligible for an early retirement allowance upon termination if the participant satisfied both age soft credited service.
+Terminated participants with 5 or more years of credited service are eligible for a deferred vested benefit.
+Deferred vested benefits are payable on an unreduced basis on the first day of the month following the participant's 62nd birthday.

+Certain represented employees of the MTA Long Island Rail Road and the MTA Metro-North Railroad continue to make contributions to the Plan for 15 years.
+Certain represented employees of the MTA Long Island Rail Road and the MTA Metro-North Railroad are eligible for an early retirement allowance upon termination if the participant has attained age 60 and completed at least 5 years of credited service, or has attained age 55 and completed at least 30 years of credited service.
+The early retirement allowance is reduced one-quarter of 1% per month for each full month that retirement predates age 60 for certain represented employees of the MTA Long Island Rail Road and the MTA Metro-North Railroad.

 Effective in 2007, members and certain former members who become (or became) employed by another MTA agency which does not participate in the Plan continue to accrue service credit based on such other employment.
 Upon retirement, the member's vested retirement benefit from the Plan will be calculated on the final average salary of the subsequent MTA agency, if higher.
 Moreover, the Plan benefit will be reduced by the benefit, if any, payable by the other plan based on such MTA agency employment.
 Such member's disability and ordinary death benefit will be determined in the same way.

 Retirement benefits are paid from the Plan under the MTA 20-Year Police Retirement Program.
-A participant is eligible for service retirement at the earlier of completing twenty years of credited Police service or attainment of age sixty-two.
+A participant is eligible for service retirement at the earlier of completing twenty years of credited Police service or attainment of age 62.
 Terminated participants with five years of credited police service, who are not eligible for retirement, are eligible for a deferred benefit.
-Deferred vested benefits are payable on the first of the month following the participant's attainment of age fifty-five.
+Deferred vested benefits are payable on the first of the month following the participant's attainment of age 55.